Nobody warned me drinks event was against rules - PM

 Asked if he would resign if he was found to have misled MPs, Mr Johnson said: "Let's see what the report says."

-Senior civil servant Sue Gray is due to publish a report into alleged Covid rule breaking at a lockdown get-togethers in Downing Street and government departments.
+Senior civil servant Sue Gray is due to publish a report into alleged Covid rule breaking at lockdown get-togethers in Downing Street and government departments.

+In his blog, Mr Cummings, who was still working in Downing Street at the time of the drinks party on 20 May 2020, said the prime minister had been told that it would break Covid guidelines.

+He added that he had warned Mr Johnson about the gathering but the PM had "waved it aside".

 This breaking news story is being updated and more details will be published shortly.
 Please refresh the page for the fullest version.